mab253/cpp_spring24/README.md

 - Turning to the web or elsewhere for instruction beyond the course’s own, for references, and for solutions to technical difficulties, but not for outright solutions to assigned work.
 - Whiteboarding solutions with others using diagrams or pseudocode but not actual code.
 - Working with a tutor to help you with the course, provided the tutor does not do your work for you.
+- Use AI-based software as a learning guide, asking questions about material but not solutions

 It is **not acceptable** to: